-There has been amazing cooperation by companies with global supply chains to come together and produce surplus PPE and ventilators for domestic and international markets.
+There has been amazing cooperation by companies with global supply chains to come together during Covid and produce surplus PPE and ventilators for domestic and international markets.
 Communicating effectively across multi-lingual global supply chains is more important than ever for company partnerships supplying pandemic-response equipment.
 Among the companies rising to the occasion are international brands like HP-Principe de Asturias Hospital (Spain), Tesla (partnering with Medtronic and Foxconn), GE Healthcare-Ford, and Ventec-General Motors.

 The GE Healthcare-Ford partnership includes innovative uses of existing technology, like a seat cooling blower from an F150 being utilized for a ventilator filtration system.
 One of Ford’s Advanced Manufacturing sites is 3D printing disposable respirator masks and medical face shields.
 HP is leveraging its identity as a tech multinational company with enormous geographic presence to cooperatively develop solutions in regional locations, such as in the Principe de Asturias Hospital, transcending linguistic and geographic barriers to both meet local needs in Spain, and also those of a global market.
 They are 3D printing a respiratory circuit to improve oxygenation for patients with COVID-19.
 While producing this product for a local market in Northern Spain, requests for the product from around the world are causing HP to scale up production.